pawKer/Sayvitt/README.md

 - Filter by subreddit

+- Import and export posts as JSON

 - No data is stored

 ## 🚀 Quick start

 To run locally you can just do `npm run dev`, but make sure to provide the API keys in a `.env` file before starting.

+## 🧠 Advanced tools

+The advanced tools allow you to export all (or only selected) posts to a JSON file which can then be imported into a different account.
+This will allow you to easily migrate all the saved posts you want to a new account.